indubrolk/indubrolk-Portfolio/README.md

 ## Project Structure

-- `src/app/page.jsx` � main page UI, sections, and data (projects, gallery, contact links)
+- `src/app/page.jsx`: Main page UI, sections, and data.
+- `src/app/layout.js`: The main layout for the application.
+- `src/components/`: Contains all the React components.
+  - `AppShell.jsx`: The main shell of the application.
-- `src/components/Dock.jsx` � dock menu and quick-launch icons
+  - `Dock.jsx`: Dock menu and quick-launch icons.
-- `src/components/DesktopWindow.jsx` � window wrapper used across sections
+  - `DesktopWindow.jsx`: Window wrapper used across sections.
-- `src/components/DownloadButton.jsx` � download/resume button styling
-- `src/app/globals.css` � global styles and desktop background grid
+  - `ContentShowcase.jsx`: Component to showcase articles and videos.
+  - `Footer.jsx`: The footer of the application.
+- `src/lib/`: Contains utility functions and data.
-- `public/` � static assets like `profile pic.jpeg`
+- `public/`: Static assets like images and icons.

 ## Customization

-- Update menu items, projects, gallery cards, and contact links in `src/app/page.jsx`.
+- Update menu items, projects, articles, and videos in the respective data files in `src/lib/`.
 - Swap profile imagery in `public/` and adjust hero copy as needed.
 - Tweak colors/spacing in `src/app/globals.css` or component-level classes.